Swiss

 The lightweight body of the LeBlanc Mirabeau, made from kevlar

-and carbon fibre, hides a supercharged V8 engine borrowed from
+fiber, hides a supercharged V8 engine borrowed from the

 it still develops over 700 horsepower.